SofianeKal/Accessibility-IDF/README.md

 Run OTP as explained in the tutorial.
 If you get an "Out of memory" exception, try to increase the memory limits, specified in the parameters.
 For instance, I needed to give 8GB to OTP to make it run for Île de France.

+## Test with command line
+To test whether Open Trip Planner is correctly installed, you can do some queries via command line

+#### Example of one-to-one query

+#### Example of one-to-many query

 # Library installation

+Instead of launching queries from command line, we will now install a script that will lunch a large number automatically.

 The script uses two external libraries: libcurl and jansson.
 To install them (on Linux):